DanielMFernandes/CCNA_Course_Notes/Course_Notes/SYSLOG.md

 SYSLOG versus SNMP

-- SYSLOG and SNMP are both used for MONITORING and TROUBLESHOOTING of DEVICES.
-They are COMPLIMENTARY, but their FUNCTIONALITIES are different.
+- SYSLOG and SNMP are both used for MONITORING and TROUBLESHOOTING of devices.
+They are COMPLIMENTARY, but their functionalities are different.

 - SYSLOG
     - Used for MESSAGE LOGGING
-    - Events that occur within the system are categorized based on FACILITY / SEVERITY and LOGGED
+    - Events that occur within the system are categorized based on FACILITY/SEVERITY and LOGGED
     - Used for SYSTEM MANAGEMENT, ANALYSIS, and TROUBLESHOOTING
     - Messages are sent from the DEVICES to the SERVER.
-        - The SERVER can’t actively pull information from the DEVICES (like SNMP ‘get’) or modify variables (like SNMP ‘set’)
+        - The SERVER can’t actively pull information from the devices (like SNMP ‘get’) or modify variables (like SNMP ‘set’)
 - SNMP
     - Used to retrieve and organize information about the SNMP managed DEVICES
         - IP ADDRESSES
-        - Current INTERFACE status
+        - Current interface status
         - Temperature
         - CPU Usage
         - etc…
-    - SNMP SERVERS can use `Get` to query the CLIENTS and `Set` to MODIFY variables on the CLIENTS
+    - SNMP SERVERS can use `Get` to query the clients and `Set` to MODIFY variables on the clients